https://indianmasterminds.com

 (Couplets comprise a few letters, but hold abundant sense; As the crouching acrobat, Rahim springs atop the fence!)

-This iconic two-line verse, of which two significant words, ‘abundant sense,’ also give the volume its eponymous name, is, in many ways, reflective of each of the 144 dohas, which form part of this offering.
-A ‘Doha’ literally translates into ‘two lines,’ but as Chandan Sinha explains in the introduction, there is something very special about the structure – the lines rhyme, with each line having twenty-four phonetic units called ‘Matras’; hence, not all couplets are dohas.
+This iconic two-line verse has two significant words, ‘abundant sense,’ which also give the volume its eponymous name.
+This is also reflective of each of the 144 dohas, which form part of this offering.
+A ‘doha’ literally translates into ‘two lines,’ but as Chandan Sinha explains in the introduction, there is something very special about the structure.
+The lines rhyme, and each line has twenty-four phonetic units called ‘Matras’; hence, not all couplets are dohas.
 The central message of a ‘doha’ – the rhyme induced surprise (John Hawley) seals the impact of the couplet with a figure of speech, most commonly a metaphor, and sometimes also an alliteration or assonance.

 ‘I have lived to see an empire rise and fall, How are they remembered now; These kings… those queens; They exist now only in Words, While they lived, they were Victors or Vanquished, or both; Now they are neither.
 Words are the only victors, What they did or thought, or felt, No longer exists; All that remains, is this city of Words’’

-Just as Sinha had the challenge of selecting these 144 of his oeuvre of 290 odd verses, I have the task of selecting representative samples from the themes of Bhakti (devotion), Riti (Love) and Niti (Conduct).
-Thus, in the Bhakti genre, I have chosen one each for Rama and Krishna.
+Just as Sinha had the challenge of selecting 144 of his oeuvre of 290 odd verses, I have the difficult task of selecting representative samples from the themes of Bhakti (devotion), Riti (Love) and Niti (Conduct).
+Thus in the Bhakti genre, I have chosen one each for Rama and Krishna.

 Gahi sarnagati Rama ki, bhavsagar ki naav, Rahiman jagat udhar kar, aur na kachhu upaaya.